fylgja/fylgja/components/mq/README.md

 > If your planing to use the CSS version,
 > we also recommend you use the [PurgeCSS variables option](https://purgecss.com/configuration.html#options)
 > or use [PostCSS JIT Props](https://github.com/GoogleChromeLabs/postcss-jit-props).
-> See each option, for what is possible and what fit better with you nad your project.
+> See each option, for what is possible and what fit better with you and your project.

 ## Config